robinrendle/aeve/content/draft.md

 Aeve walks the length of the flower beds and checks that each of them works properly.

-“OK Felix, we’re ready down here.” the other scientists in the room moved over to Aeve in a
+“OK Felix, we’re ready.” the other scientists in the room moved over to Aeve in a

+3...2...1...

 The shutters in the roof opened, the grass was gently placed into the pre-made tracks in the earth.
 A cascade of water ran through the lab into them as they’re gently left by the machines.